Lemon Rice Recipe

 Storing Leftovers

-• To reheat, add a bit of water and heat until hot throughout.
+To reheat: Add a little bit of water or broth and warm the rice on the stovetop until hot throughout.

 Pin this now to find it later